GSA/challenges-and-prizes/_all-challenges/us-coast-guard-ready-for-rescue-challenge.md

   and Hawaii) to New London, CT and return.
-In the case of a team entry, the Team Lead will receive invitational travel to the &ldquo;Piranha Pool&rdquo; pitch.</p>\r\n<p style=\"box-sizing: border-box; margin: 0px 0px 10px; color: #555555; font-family: proxima-nova-n6, proxima-nova, 'Helvetica Neue', Helvetica, Arial, sans-serif; font-size:
+In the case of a team entry, the Team Lead will receive invitational travel to the &ldquo;Piranha Pool&rdquo; pitch.</p>\r\n<p style=\"box-sizing: border-box; margin: 0px 0px 10px; color: #555555; font-family: public-sans-n6, public-sans, 'Helvetica Neue', Helvetica, Arial, sans-serif; font-size:
   14px;\">If a potential monetary or non-monetary prize winner is found to be ineligible, has not complied with these Official Rules, Terms &amp; Conditions, or declines the monetary prize for any reason prior to award, (an) alternate winner(s) may be selected.</p>\r\n<p style=\"box-sizing: border-box; margin: 0px 0px 10px; color:
-  #555555; font-family: proxima-nova-n6, proxima-nova, 'Helvetica Neue', Helvetica,
+  #555555; font-family: public-sans-n6, public-sans, 'Helvetica Neue', Helvetica,
   Arial, sans-serif; font-size: 14px;\">Monetary prizes awarded under Phase I will be paid to the individual or Team Lead directly by Luminary Labs through electronic funds transfer.
 Phase II and III monetary awards will be paid to the individual or Team Lead directly by the USCG.
-Monetary award prize winners are responsible for any applicable local, state, and federal taxes and reporting that may be required under applicable tax laws.</p>\r\n<p style=\"box-sizing: border-box; margin: 0px 0px 10px; color: #555555; font-family: proxima-nova-n6, proxima-nova, 'Helvetica Neue', Helvetica, Arial, sans-serif; font-size: 14px;\"><strong style=\"box-sizing: border-box;\">Phase II</strong></p>\r\n<p style=\"box-sizing: border-box; margin:
+Monetary award prize winners are responsible for any applicable local, state, and federal taxes and reporting that may be required under applicable tax laws.</p>\r\n<p style=\"box-sizing: border-box; margin: 0px 0px 10px; color: #555555; font-family: public-sans-n6, public-sans, 'Helvetica Neue', Helvetica, Arial, sans-serif; font-size: 14px;\"><strong style=\"box-sizing: border-box;\">Phase II</strong></p>\r\n<p style=\"box-sizing: border-box; margin:
-  0px 0px 10px; color: #555555; font-family: proxima-nova-n6, proxima-nova, 'Helvetica
+  0px 0px 10px; color: #555555; font-family: public-sans-n6, public-sans, 'Helvetica
   Neue', Helvetica, Arial, sans-serif; font-size: 14px;\">Phase I monetary prize winners and invited non-monetary honorable mentions (optional) will participate in a &ldquo;Piranha Pool&rdquo; to pitch their concept, prototype build and evaluation plan before a